Introduction of Chuan Lian Zi:Szechwan Chinaberry or Fructus Toosendan.

 Property and flavor: cold, bitter, mild toxic.

-Brief introduction: The herb Fructus Toosendan is the dried ripe fruit of Melia toosendan Sieb.et Zucc.(family Meliaceae), used to move Qi for relieving hypochondriac, epigastric and abdominal pain, and (2).to kill parasitic worms in cases of enterobiasis and scabies.
+Brief introduction: The herb Fructus Toosendan is the dried ripe fruit of Melia toosendan Sieb. et Zucc., used to move Qi for relieving hypochondriac, epigastric and abdominal pain, and (2).to kill parasitic worms in cases of enterobiasis and scabies.
 The herb is commonly known as Fructus Toosendan, Szechwan Chinaberry, Szechwan Chinaberry Fruit, Chuān Liàn Zǐ.

-Growth characteristics: The plant Melia toosendan prefers a warm and humid climate, like the sun, can not tolerate shade, it can grow in the area at an altitude below 1000 meters above sea level.
-Better to choose sufficient sunshine, a deep soil layer, loose and fertile sandy soil for cultivation.
+Growth characteristics: Melia toosendan prefers a warm and moist climate, likes the sun, not tolerant to shade, it can grow in the area at altitudes below 1,000 meters above sea level.
+It is appropriate to choose a field with sufficient sunshine, deep soil layers, and loose and fertile sandy loam for cultivation.

 URL QR code: